How can I copy all objects from one Amazon S3 bucket to another bucket?

 4. Select your AWS Region.

-5. If needed, choose Copy settings from an existing bucket to mirror the configuration of the source bucket.
+5. Optionally, choose Copy settings from an existing bucket to mirror the configuration of the source bucket.

 Install and configure the AWS CLI

 2. Configure the AWS CLI by running the following command:

 4. Press Enter to skip the default Region and default output options.
-For information about Region parameters, see AWS Regions and Endpoints for Amazon S3.
+For more information about Amazon S3 Region parameters, see AWS service endpoints.

 Note: The AWS CLI outputs are JSON, text, or table, but not all the commands support each type of output.
-If the command output doesn't support your chosen format, it defaults to its own format.
-For more information, see Controlling Command Output from the AWS CLI.
+For more information, see Controlling command output from the AWS CLI.

 Copy the objects between the S3 buckets

-1. If you have archived S3 objects in Amazon Simple Storage Service Glacier, restore the objects stored in Amazon S3 Glacier.
+1. If you archived S3 objects in the Amazon Simple Storage Service Glacier storage class, restore the objects.

-2. Copy the objects between the source and target buckets by running the following sync command:
+2. Copy the objects between the source and target buckets by running the following sync command using the AWS CLI:

 aws s3 sync s3://DOC-EXAMPLE-BUCKET-SOURCE s3://DOC-EXAMPLE-BUCKET-TARGET

-Note: Update the command to include your target and source bucket names.
+Note: Update the sync command to include your source and target bucket names.